-The graph depicted below shows a comparison of cumulative total stockholder returns for an investment in Silicon Laboratories Inc. common stock, the NASDAQ Composite Index and the NASDAQ Electronic Components Index.
+The graph depicted below shows a comparison of cumulative total stockholder returns for an investment in Silicon Laboratories Inc. common stock, the NASDAQ Composite Index, the NASDAQ Electronic Components Index and the PHLX Semiconductor Index.

-- (1) The graph assumes that \$100 was invested in our common stock and in each index at the market close on December 30, 2006, and that all dividends were reinvested.
-No cash dividends have been declared on our common stock. - (2) Stockholder returns over the indicated period should not be considered indicative of future stockholder returns.
+(1) The graph assumes that \$100 was invested in our common stock and in each index at the market close on December 29, 2007, and that all dividends were reinvested.
+No cash dividends have been declared on our common stock.

+(2) Stockholder returns over the indicated period should not be considered indicative of future stockholder returns.